bruxy70/Garbage-Collection/README.md

 | 1 | Collection is tomorrow
 | 2 | Collection is later

-If the `verbose_state` parameter is set, it will show date and remaining days, for example "Today" or "Tomorrow" or "on 10-Sep-2019, in 2 days"
+If the `verbose_state` parameter is set, it will show date and remaining days, for example "Today" or "Tomorrow" or "on 10-Sep-2019, in 2 days" (configurable)

 ### Attributes
 | Attribute | Description